darktjm/ebaz/README.md

 comprehensive list, like I did for Gowin parts).
 Plus apparently even if it were there, `MMCME2_ADV` is producing incorrect results.
-At least it supports the all-important PS7 primitive, without which there would be no clocks (or ethernet pass through, which makes programming easier).
+At least it supports the all-important PS7 primitive, without which there would be no clocks (or ethernet pass-through, which makes programming easier).

 Unfortunately, even though `nextpnr-xilinx` is much faster and produces